youtube/cobalt/cobalt/doc/splash_screen.md

 Cobalt will also need to read the cached splash screen from the cache directory when starting up.

+## Topic-specific splash screens

+It is possible to specify multiple splash screens for a given Cobalt-based application, using a start-up 'topic' to select between the available splash screens.
+This can be useful when an application has multiple entry points that require different splash screens.
+The topic may be specified in the start-up url or deeplink as a query parameter.
+For example, `https://www.example.com/path?topic=foo`.
+If a splash-screen has been specified for topic 'foo', it will be used.
+Otherwise, the topic is ignored.
+Topic values should be URL encoded and limited to alphanumeric characters, hyphens, underscores, and percent signs.

+There are three ways to specify topic-specific splash screens.
+These methods mirror the types of splash screens listed above, and unless specified, the rules here are the same as for non-topic-based splash screens.

+  1. **Web cached splash screen:** A custom `rel="<topic>_splashscreen"` attribute on a link element is used to specify a topic-specific splash screen.
+There can be any number of these elements with different topics, in addition to the topic-neutral `rel="splashscreen"`.

+  2. **Command line fallback splash screen:** The command line argument `--fallback_splash_screen_topics` can be used if the cache is unavailable.
+     The argument accepts a list of topic/file parameters.
+If a file is not a valid URL path, then it will be used as a filename at the path specified by `--fallback_splash_screen_url`.
+For example,
+     `foo_topic=file:///foo.html&bar=bar.html`.

+  3. **Build-time fallback splash screen:** If a web cached splash screen is unavailable and command line parameters are not passed by the system, a CobaltExtensionConfigurationApi fallback splash screen may be used.
+Porters should set the `CobaltFallbackSplashScreenTopics` value in `configuration.cc` and this value should look like the command line option.

 ## Application-specific splash screens

 On systems that plan to support multiple Cobalt-based applications, an